jsan-codes/resume/README.md

 ## I'm a Husband, Father, Developer, and Cyber Security Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate  and learn with others Azure Cloud, IaC, Cyber Security, and backend automation
+- 👯 I’m looking to collaborate  and learn with others these areas of technology; Azure Cloud, IaC, Cyber Security, and backend automation
-- 🥅 2022 Goals: Study and recieve CISSP Certification
+- 🥅 2022 Goals: Study and earn the CISSP Certification
-- ⚡ Fun fact: I like to code as hobby and in all my free time<br>
+- ⚡ Fun fact: I like to code as hobby and in all my free time 🗺<br>

 ### Languages and Tools I plan on learning:<br>
 <img align="left" alt="Kubernetes" width="26px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/kubernetes/kubernetes-plain.svg" style="padding-right:10px;" />